Orthopedic Surgeons located in Harlingen, TX

 Carpal tunnel syndrome is a common and progressive condition that causes pain, numbness, and tingling in your hands and arms.
-At OrthoCare in Harlingen, Texas, Sujan Gogu, DO, and Jose A. Cobos, MD, diagnose carpal tunnel syndrome and offer personalized treatment to relieve your condition and help you get back to your regular activities.
+At OrthoCare in Harlingen, Texas, Stephanie Baker, MD, diagnoses carpal tunnel syndrome and offers personalized treatment to relieve your condition and help you get back to your regular activities.
 If you have any signs of carpal tunnel syndrome, call OrthoCare or schedule a consultation online today.

 Your carpal tunnels are the small passages in your wrists surrounding the median nerves as they travel into your hands.
 The carpal tunnels are bone on three sides and are closed by the transverse carpal ligament, a strong band of connective tissue.

 Carpal tunnel syndrome occurs when inflammation in the tissues surrounding your carpal tunnel reduces the space available for your nerve and causes nerve compression.
 As a result, you develop symptoms such as:

 - Numbness, tingling, or burning sensations in the thumb, index, middle, and ring fingers

 - Electrical shock-like sensations that shoot into your hand

 - Pain or tingling that extends up your arm